tomerdmnt/levelfs/Readme.md

 ## TODO

-- support table delimeters other than '.'
+- support table seperators other than '.'
 - support arbitrary binary in keys
-- write
+- create
 - unlink
 - mkdir
-- create